H3cth0r/artProg/README.md

 Héctor Miranda García

 ## Games
-As said, we worked in some freegames module small-games.
+As said, we worked in some freegames module mini-games.
 For this subject, we worked on five games, the following ones, with what was done.